Irys-xyz/Whistleblower/README.md

 ## How

-Whistleblower sets up WebSocket connections with Bundlr's nodes, tracking and adding all transactions uploaded to these nodes into its database.
+Whistleblower sets up WebSocket connections with Irys' nodes, tracking and adding all transactions uploaded to these nodes into its database.

 Whistleblower periodically checks Arweave for finalized bundles, downloads them, and verifies their contents.
 Tracked transactions within a bundle are verified and marked as valid or invalid.